OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/Main_Open Access platforms.md

 * [**JSTOR**](https://www.jstor.org/open/?cid=SOC_JSTOR): A repository of academic content.

 * [**Dimensions**](https://www.dimensions.ai/): A comprehensive database of research grants, publication, patents, datasets, citations, policy documents, clinical trials, and Altmetric scores.

+* [**Quality Open Access Market (QOAM)**]: A marketplace for scientific and scholarly journals which publish articles in OA.
+Quality scoring of the journals in QOAM is based on academic crowd sourcing; price information includes institutional licensed pricing.